vmanish/gateway/README.md

 Handles all MQTT communication  between CLI, Devices (simulator) and the Monitor.
 ### Connector(s) [To be implemented]
 To add other devices protocols, a per protocol device connector component would be required.
 This connector will parse protocol specific device data to post the same on mqtt "data" topic.
-Keeper, subscribes to all data MQTT communication and feed run time sensor data streams in to a data store.

 ### Ruler [To be implemented]
 Rules engine to apply basic actions on incoming device data stream.